 Expanding Food Recovery -FRAWG supports the Food Security Plan’s recommendations of expanding food recovery by getting more local producers on board to share products with Montgomery County residents.
 We work closely with Community Food Rescue (CFR), a collaborative system in Montgomery County that rescues leftover food and redirects it to residents in need before it is sent to landfills and incinerators.
 Food that is unfit for humans is sent to farmers for animal feed or to a composting facility.

 Hunger-Free Zone – As a follow-up to our 2015 Food Community Access Assessment Report, we are working to define and develop metrics for a Hunger-Free Zone, to improve coordination and capacity of food assistance organizations, and to reduce the number of people in Montgomery County who are categorized as food insecure.

 Strengthening SNAP – We are examining ways to increase the number of SNAP/WIC approved retailers, to improve ability for eligible households to receive and maintain benefits, and to work with Maryland Hunger Solutions to support the SNAP program in Montgomery County.
 In May 2018, we recorded a training webinar with DHHS’ Neighborhood Opportunity Network providers and Maryland Hunger Solutions to support food assistance organizations in providing SNAP outreach and application assistance.

-- Conducting Healthy Food Availability Index (HFAI) assessments at food retail establishments serving communities of low food access.
-The MoCo Food Access Report, which details our mapping, focus group, and survey efforts was published in Fall 2015.
+The MoCo Food Access Report – Prior to the creation and release of the Food Security Plan, the FRAWG conducted research on areas of low food access in the County, developed a Healthy Food Access Inventory Survey, and conducted Healthy Food Availability Index (HFAI) assessments at food retail establishments serving communities of low food access.
+The resulting report, detailing our mapping, focus group, and survey efforts, was published in Fall 2015.